 Treefera Named A 2025 Gartner® Cool Vendor

-London, UK, Aug.
-27, 2025 (GLOBE NEWSWIRE) -- Treefera, the AI-enabled platform bringing first-mile visibility to global commodity supply chains, today announced it has been named a 2025 Gartner® Cool Vendor in their Cool VendorsTM in Sourcing and Procurement Technology 2025 report.
+London, UK – August 27, 2025 – Treefera, the AI-enabled platform bringing first-mile visibility to global commodity supply chains, today announced it has been named a 2025 Gartner® Cool Vendor in their Cool VendorsTM in Sourcing and Procurement Technology 2025 report.

 The Gartner® Cool Vendor recognition is given to companies Gartner analysts believe are innovative, impactful and intriguing.